 Author Archive | Durham County Library

-Durham County Library will host Professor of Islamic Studies Omid Safi for a discussion and performance of the poetry of Rumi.
-The performance will take place at 3 p.m. on Saturday, September 21, at the Southwest Regional Library, 3605 Shannon Road.
+Durham County Library will host Maestro William Henry Curry, Conductor of the Durham Symphony Orchestra (DSO), for a talk and musical presentation in honor of Black History Month at 3 p.m. on Saturday, February 7 at Southwest Regional Library, 3605 Shannon Rd.

 After her husband of fifteen years leaves her for a man named Bob and she receives serious injuries in an automobile accident, the author returns to her Mennonite family for healing.
 Some laugh out loud moments, particularly the many food memories.
 There is a very interesting appendix covering some of the many misconceptions of the […]

 Over the course of a year, the Durham Comics Project sought submissions from the Durham community about “a moment in your life.”
 Now, those submissions have been compiled into the Durham Comics Project book!
 A book signing will be held on Saturday, January 31 from 4 – 7 p.m. at Chapel Hill Comics (316 West […]

 Durham County Library will host filmmaker Kathy Rigby for a showing and discussion of her film, Beautiful Faces, Beautiful Places, at 7 p.m. on Thursday, February 12 at South Regional Library, 4505 S. Alston Ave.

 Durham County Library will host Home Movie Day, a celebration of amateur films designed to provide a showcase for home movies, at 3 p.m. on Sunday, February 8, at the Main Library, 300 N. Roxboro St.